Memphis Minnie: Career

+Minnie's public persona during this time also marked a significant challenge to gender norms in blues performance.
+Julia Simon illustrates that Minnie cultivated an essence of an assertive and authoritative stage identity.
+She emphasized musical authority and personal autonomy, contradicting the conventional norms of blues women at the time.
+Her vocal confidence and commanding stage presence established her as a role model influencing generations of female blues artists.

 An anecdote from Big Bill Broonzy's autobiography, Big Bill Blues, recounts a cutting contest between Minnie and Broonzy in a Chicago nightclub on June 26, 1933, for the prize of a bottle of whiskey and a bottle of gin.
-Each singer was to sing two songs; after Broonzy sang "Just a Dream" and "Make My Getaway," Minnie won the prize with "Me and My Chauffeur Blues" and "Looking the World Over".
+Each singer was to sing two songs; after Broonzy sang "Just a Dream" and "Make My Getaway", Minnie won the prize with "Me and My Chauffeur Blues" and "Looking the World Over".
 Paul and Beth Garon, in their biography Woman with Guitar: Memphis Minnie's Blues, suggested that Broonzy's account may have combined various contests at different dates, as these songs of Minnie's date from the 1940s rather than the 1930s.

 By 1935, Minnie was established in Chicago and had become one of a group of musicians who worked regularly for the record producer and talent scout Lester Melrose.
 Back on her own after her divorce from McCoy, Minnie began to experiment with different styles and sounds.
 She recorded four sides for Bluebird Records in July 1935, returned to the Vocalion label in August, and then recorded another session for Bluebird in October, this time accompanied by Casey Bill Weldon, her first husband.
 By the end of the 1930s, in addition to her output for Vocalion, she had recorded nearly 20 sides for Decca and eight sides for Bluebird.
 She also toured extensively in the 1930s, mainly in the South.